TCP, UDP, and HTTP Connections

 The welcome message ends with:

-• Two sets of CRLF. (\r\n\r)
+* *Two* sets of CRLF. (`\r\n\r\n`)

-After the welcome message, all messages sent to or from this socket will be JSON-encoded strings, terminated with one set of CRLF. (\r)
+After the welcome message, all messages sent to or from this socket will be JSON-encoded strings, terminated with *one* set of CRLF. (`\r\n`)

 As long as this client is connected to the TCP endpoint, all notification messages and signals will be sent to the client.

-Note: If a client connects and immediately sends a message, the server will not send the welcome message and will also not subscribe the client to notification messages and signals.
-If you connected with an immediate message and want to subscribe to notification messages send the command subscribe with empty parameters and variables.
+> Note: If a client connects and immediately sends a message, the server will *not* send the welcome message and will also *not* subscribe the client to notification messages and signals.
+If you connected with an immediate message and want to subscribe to notification messages send the command `subscribe` with empty parameters and variables.

 **Example for Mac:**